All Episodes

 Thanks.

-They they've done very well in and of themselves.
+They've done very well in and of themselves.

-That is, many people go to Washington or they get in these various federal programs to in order to do good, and they find out they do very, very well.
+That is, many people go to Washington or they get in these various federal programs in order to do good, and they find out they do very, very well.

-Uh and and many times the people who are calling for various programs to help the less fortunate among us, they're really kind of saying, let's feed the sparrows through the horses.
+And many times the people who are calling for various programs to help the less fortunate among us, they're really kind of saying, let's feed the sparrows through the horses.

 They say, give the money to me and we will help the poor.